555 bugs Maria Komarova Oct 2019 - Jun 2020

 During her internship in Overtoon Maria Komarova was carrying out the research “555 bugs” (October 2019 - June 2020).
 The aim of the research was to work with sound and visual qualities of electronics as well as to reveal their potential in a performative context.
 In this project Maria tried to combine approaches of a stage designer and a sound artist by interconnecting scenography and sound design.

-Maria is focusing on the creation of “alternative sound sources” and exploring ways of their indirect control as an independent non-amplified objects.
-The practical idea is to create different kinds of sound sources by using elementary objects - that do not need any, or only small, adjustments - and combining them with analog technologies.
-Maria has produced prototypes out of electronic and recycled material: rubbish and found objects, self-made electrical circuits and simple electronic devices such as buzzers, sirens, small dc motors, piezo speakers.
-The objects are powered by low-current batteries and they produce primitive and tiny sounds: rustling, crunching, squeaking, cracking.
+Maria was focusing on the creation of “alternative sound sources” and exploring ways of their indirect control as independent non-amplified objects.
+The practical idea was to create different kinds of sound sources by use of analogue technology and elementary objects - which do not need any, or only small, adjustments.
+Maria has produced prototypes out of electronics and recycled material: rubbish and found objects, self-made electrical circuits and simple electronic devices such as buzzers, sirens, small vibro- and dc-motors, piezo speakers.
+The created objects are powered by low-current batteries and produce tiny primitive sounds: rustling, crunching, squeaking, cracking.

-The project 555 bugs was partly inspired by the work “Dead plants and living objects” of Rie Nakajima and Pierre Berthet .
+The idea of the project 555 bugs was partly inspired by the work of Rie Nakajima and Pierre Berthet - “Dead plants and living objects”.